What is the Pāli Canon?

 The three baskets

-The Tipiṭaka — Pāli for three baskets, the Sanskrit cognate is Tripiṭaka — is the scripture the Theravāda school of Buddhism treats as the closest surviving record of what the Buddha taught.
-It is organised into three divisions, the piṭakas the name encodes.
-The Vinaya Piṭaka contains the rules of the monastic order (*vinaya*) and the case-by-case histories of how each rule came to be formulated.
-The Sutta Piṭaka contains the discourses (suttas) of the Buddha and his most senior disciples, organised into five nikāyas — the long discourses (Dīgha Nikāya), the middle-length discourses (Majjhima Nikāya), the connected discourses (*Saṃyutta Nikāya*), the numbered discourses (Aṅguttara Nikāya) and the minor collection (Khuddaka Nikāya) in which the *Dhammapada*, the Sutta Nipāta and other shorter texts are gathered.
-The Abhidhamma Piṭaka contains the seven scholastic treatises that compose the Abhidharma's systematic psychology — the work the tradition treats not as a separate body of teaching but as the technical reframing of the suttas' content into analytic form.
+The Vinaya Piṭaka contains the rules of the monastic order (*vinaya*) and the case histories of how each rule came to be formulated.
+The Sutta Piṭaka contains the discourses of the Buddha and his senior disciples, organised into five nikāyas: the long discourses (Dīgha), the middle-length (Majjhima), the connected discourses (*Saṃyutta Nikāya*), the numbered (Aṅguttara), and the minor collection (Khuddaka), which gathers the *Dhammapada*, the Sutta Nipāta and other shorter texts.
+The Abhidhamma Piṭaka contains seven scholastic treatises: the Abhidharma's systematic reframing of the suttas in analytic form.

 How the canon was preserved

-The canon was held orally for the first four to five centuries of its existence.
-The Buddha left no writing; the suttas were composed and memorised by his immediate disciples and transmitted through monastic reciter lineages — the bhāṇakas — each of which specialised in a particular nikāya or collection.
-The formulaic repetitions and stock phrasings that strike a contemporary reader as redundant are mnemonic infrastructure: the texts were composed to be remembered.
-The first written redaction was undertaken at the Fourth Council at Aluvihare in Sri Lanka in the first century BCE, in response to political instability that threatened the continuity of the oral lineages.
-The text was committed to palm leaves in the Pāli language — itself a Middle Indo-Aryan vernacular close to but not identical with the Magadhan the Buddha himself is thought to have spoken.
-Subsequent councils have refined the text rather than reopened the canon; the Sixth Buddhist Council at Rangoon in 1954–1956, at which Mahāsi Sayādaw served as chief questioner, produced the modern critical Burmese redaction the contemporary scholarly tradition treats as the working text.
+The first written redaction was made at the Fourth Council at Aluvihāra in Sri Lanka in the first century BCE, in response to political instability that threatened the oral lineages.
+The text was written in the Pāli language, a Middle Indo-Aryan vernacular close to, but not identical with, the dialect the Buddha himself is thought to have spoken.
+The Sixth Buddhist Council at Rangoon in 1954–1956, at which Mahāsi Sayādaw served as chief questioner, produced the modern critical Burmese redaction that contemporary scholars treat as the working text.

 Where the canon shows up in the index

-The textual base the twentieth-century lay vipassanā revival worked from was the canon as the Burmese reciter lineages had stabilised it.
-Joseph Goldstein's *Mindfulness: A Practical Guide to Awakening* is a chapter-length commentary on the *Satipaṭṭhāna Sutta* built on forty years of retreat teaching — the book reads as a sutta reading from inside the practice it instructs.
-Goldstein and Sharon Salzberg's *Insight Meditation* audio course carries the same source material in long-form guided sits, with the Sutta Piṭaka's four-foundations curriculum as the operative architecture.
-Tara Brach and Jack Kornfield's *Power of Awareness* walks the same four foundations through a multi-week sequence with explicit reference to the suttas' noble silence and the ariya saccāni — the four noble truths — that frame them.
+Joseph Goldstein's *Mindfulness: A Practical Guide to Awakening* is a chapter-length commentary on the *Satipaṭṭhāna Sutta*, built on forty years of retreat teaching.
+It reads as a sutta reading from inside the practice it instructs.
+Goldstein and Sharon Salzberg's Insight Meditation audio course carries the same source material in long-form guided sits, with the Sutta Piṭaka's four-foundations curriculum as its architecture.
+Tara Brach and Jack Kornfield's Power of Awareness walks the same four foundations through a multi-week sequence with explicit reference to the suttas' noble silence and the ariya saccāni (the four noble truths) that frame them.
 Jon Kabat-Zinn's MBSR programme is the secularised clinical descendant: the body-scan and noting practices the eight-week curriculum teaches are the first two foundations of satipaṭṭhāna with the Pāli vocabulary set aside.

-Thich Nhat Hanh on emptiness, signlessness and aimlessness reads the suttas through the Mahāyāna prajñāpāramitā lens — the same sutta corpus appears in the Chinese Āgamas in parallel translation, and the Mahāyāna commentarial tradition has worked the same source material toward conclusions the Theravāda reading does not draw.
+Thich Nhat Hanh on emptiness, signlessness and aimlessness reads the suttas through the Mahāyāna prajñāpāramitā lens.
+The same sutta corpus appears in the Chinese Āgamas in parallel translation, and the Mahāyāna commentarial tradition has worked the same source material toward conclusions the Theravāda reading does not draw.
 His teaching on how true Buddhist instruction takes us directly to ultimate truth is the most concentrated piece of canon-reading in the index from a Mahāyāna inheritor.
 Junjirō Takakusu's *The Essentials of Buddhist Philosophy* is the principal twentieth-century English-language survey of how the various East Asian doctrinal schools have read the canon and its commentarial extensions, with extended attention to the Abhidharma literature the Abhidhamma Piṭaka makes available.